Budget 2022 - our analysis

 Broadly, employees are exempt from tax when they are reimbursed or provided with an allowance for work-related expenses.

 For travel or relocations, employer provided accommodation or accommodation payments will generally be exempt where the employee is temporarily working away from home for a period of up to two years (or three years in the case of capital projects).
 Employee meal costs or meal allowances will generally be exempt where the employee is working away from home for a period of up to three months.
+Special rules were also introduced for employees working from home due to COIVD-19 restrictions.

 The subtleties in these rules present both opportunities and pitfalls to employers.
 Therefore, we recommend you contact us if you are considering providing accommodation or paying a meal allowance to your employees.